BIOS: Processor microcode updates

 Intel processors have reprogrammable microcode since the P6 microarchitecture.
 AMD processors have reprogrammable microcode since the K7 microarchitecture.
-The BIOS contain patches to the processor microcode that fix errors in the initial processor microcode; microcode is loaded into processor's SRAM so reprogramming is not persistent, thus loading of microcode updates is performed each time the system is powered up.
+The BIOS contains patches to the processor microcode that fix errors in the initial processor microcode; microcode is loaded into processor's SRAM so reprogramming is not persistent, thus loading of microcode updates is performed each time the system is powered up.
 Without reprogrammable microcode, an expensive processor swap would be required; for example, the Pentium FDIV bug became an expensive fiasco for Intel as it required a product recall because the original Pentium processor's defective microcode could not be reprogrammed.
-Operating systems can update main processor microcode also.
+Operating systems can also update the microcode.

 Identification

 Some BIOSes contain a software licensing description table (SLIC), a digital signature placed inside the BIOS by the original equipment manufacturer (OEM), for example Dell.
 The SLIC is inserted into the ACPI data table and contains no active code.

 Computer manufacturers that distribute OEM versions of Microsoft Windows and Microsoft application software can use the SLIC to authenticate licensing to the OEM Windows Installation disk and system recovery disc containing Windows software.
 Systems with a SLIC can be preactivated with an OEM product key, and they verify an XML formatted OEM certificate against the SLIC in the BIOS as a means of self-activating (see System Locked Preinstallation, SLP).
 If a user performs a fresh install of Windows, they will need to have possession of both the OEM key (either SLP or COA) and the digital certificate for their SLIC in order to bypass activation.
 This can be achieved if the user performs a restore using a pre-customised image provided by the OEM.
 Power users can copy the necessary certificate files from the OEM image, decode the SLP product key, then perform SLP activation manually.
-Cracks for non-genuine Windows distributions usually edit the SLIC or emulate it in order to bypass Windows activation.